 The efficacy of resisting sexual assault is well studied: women who verbally or physically resist are more likely to successfully fend off an attacker1, and recent research finds that education and training are effective at preventing sexual assault2.

 Learning how to physically resist is an essential component of any risk reduction or self-defense program.
 Our courses offer insights on practical techniques that will enable you to confront scenarios ranging from coercive behavior to violent attack.

 What courses do you offer?

 We offer 3 courses on physically resisting sexual assault.
 We address realistic scenarios and threat levels ranging from coercive behavior to violent attack.

-Level 2: Disable These techniques are all counters to physical aggression, particularly grabbing and choking, which are more complex than those at Level 1.
-You'll learn the body's vital areas and how to strike them, plus joint manipulation.
+Level 2: Disable These techniques are all counters to physical aggression, particularly grabbing and choking.
+The techniques are are more complex than those at Level 1.
+You'll learn the body's vital areas and how to strike them, plus you'll learn some joint manipulation.
 This class requires a little more comfort executing techniques with intent.

 Level 3: Destroy This is street level stuff.
-Take away any sense of art, sportsmanship, or mercy, and what you're left with is our Level 3: strikes to the eyes, ears, throat, and groin plus limb destruction.
+Take away any sense of art, sportsmanship, or mercy, and what you're left with is our Level 3: strikes to the eyes, ears, throat, and groin, plus limb destructions.
 You'll get the most out of this level once you're mentally ready to hurt a person that's trying to hurt you.